gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `clear()`
 - `Iterator#remove()` via `TaskContainer#iterator()`

-With the deprecation of every method removing a task, registering a callback when an object is removed is also deprecated (`whenObjectRemoved(Closure/Action)`)
+With the deprecation of every method for removing a task, registering a callback when an object is removed is also deprecated (`whenObjectRemoved(Closure/Action)`).

-### Replacing realized tasks inside TaskContainer
+### Replacing tasks that may still be used by other tasks

-Replacing realized tasks (eagerly created or lazily created) has been deprecated.
+Gradle now emits a deprecation warning when you attempt to replace a task that may have already been used by something else.
+In the future, this will be an error.

-Only unrealized registered tasks are safe to replace.
+It is only safe to replace an unrealized tasks registered with the new Task API because this task has not been used by anything else.

 ### Removing dependencies from a task